tuxd3v/ats/README.md

 		Fan will Stop

 	2. 39 <= Temp <= 60 Degrees Celsius,
-	    Fan is Adjusted, acordingly like in the Chart, 'PWM Response to Temperature'
+	    Fan is Adjusted, acordingly like in the Chart, 'PWM Curve Response'

 	3. 60 < Temp < 70 Degrees Celsius,
 		Fan set do Maximum Value..